 Move Your Cat’s Eating Spot

-Cats might also sometimes mark their territory near where they’re eating.
+Cats might also sometimes mark their territory near where they’re eating, and this behavior can extend to scratching or damaging nearby carpets.
 If your cat won’t stop doing this, move their eating place to a special table or spot your cat knows is meant for them.
 Once there’s a designated eating spot, higher up than the carpet, the need to mark their territory tends to become a thing of the past.

 Introduce Your Cat to Catnip